-- On June 9, 2020, the General Meeting approved with a vast majority (99.59%) the issuance of shares as part of the tender offer by the Company on the shares and convertible bonds (OCEANEs) issued or to be issued by Ingenico. - On July 28, 2020, the Autorité des Marchés Financiers (AMF) announced that it had declared the public offer for the Ingenico shares and OCEANEs compliant, the offer documentation of Worldline (visa no. 20-370 dated July 28, 2020) and the reply document of Ingenico (visa no. 20-371 dated July 28, 2020) having been distributed and the information mentioned in Article 231-28 of the General Regulation having been filed and distributed previously. - All other regulatory clearances required for the opening of the offer pursuant to banking/financial and foreign investment regulations have already been obtained.
-The information and/or consultation of employee representative bodies with respect to the acquisition has been completed by Ingenico and Worldline. - The aforementioned public offer was therefore opened on July 30, 2020. - The tender offer is only subject to the following conditions precedent (Worldline reserves the right to waive the benefit of each of these conditions): - o clearance under merger control by the European Commission, - Worldline acquiring a number of Ingenico shares representing at least 60% of Ingenico's share capital on a fully diluted basis1.
+- On June 9, 2020, the General Meeting approved with a vast majority (99.59%) the issuance of shares as part of the tender offer by the Company on the shares and convertible bonds (OCEANEs) issued by Ingenico. - On July 8, 2020 Worldline filed its draft offer document relating to Worldline's tender offer for Ingenico securities and Ingenico filed its draft reply document, with the Autorité des marchés financiers (AMF).
+The tender offer and the draft offer document remain subject to clearance by the AMF, which will assess their compliance with applicable laws and regulations. - All other regulatory clearances required for the opening of the offer pursuant to banking/financial and foreign investment regulations have already been obtained.
+The information and/or consultation of employee representative bodies with respect to the acquisition has been completed by Ingenico and Worldline. - Hence, it is expected that the tender offer will be open imminently - Once opened, the tender offer will only be subject to the following conditions precedent (Worldline reserves the right to waive the benefit of each of these conditions): - o clearance under merger control by the European Commission, - Worldline acquiring a number of Ingenico shares representing at least 60% of Ingenico's share capital on a fully diluted basis (it being specified that even if Worldline waives such condition, Worldline must meet the legal threshold of 50% of the Ingenico's share capital).